coderefinery/talk-general/talk.md

 - GitLab (or GitHub)
 - Code review
 - Documentation goes with sources
-- Use CI to build and test code
+- Use CI to build, test, and deploy code

 ---